 ABSTRACT

-Following the Warsaw Pact’s military reaction against the Prague Spring, quarrels between the leaderships of the SFRY and GDR soared too.
-Divergences between Yugoslav and East German socialism were once again emphasised.
-This resulted in a six-year pause concerning visits by both states’ leaders to the respective other state.
-The analysis of political and economic contacts between the SFRY and GDR in the period 1968-1974 nevertheless reveals that in this time interval, multiple remarkable forms of economic affiliations were set-up by Yugoslav and East German partners.
-In a period of complex political relations, Yugoslav and East German actors aimed for mutually beneficial economic cooperation and an alleged alternative to capitalist globalisation.
+Following the Warsaw Pact’s military reaction against the Prague Spring, disputes between the leaderships of the SFRY and GDR soared as well.
+Divergences between the Yugoslav and East German socialism were once again emphasised.
+As a result, state visits between the leaders of the two countries were suspended for a period of six years.
+The analysis of the political and economic contacts between the SFRY and GDR in the period between 1968 and 1974 nevertheless reveals that during this time, multiple remarkable forms of economic affiliations were set up by the Yugoslav and East German partners.
+During the period of complex political relations, the Yugoslav and East German actors aimed for mutually beneficial economic cooperation and an alleged alternative to capitalist globalisation.

-Keywords: SFRY – GDR – economic relations – socialist globalisation – joint venture
+Keywords: SFRY, GDR, economic relations, socialist globalisation, joint venture

 Introduction